whzard/punybuf/docs/BinaryFormat.md

 	name: String
 }
 ```
-The above struct's flags could have 16 invariants (ignoring possible string values), here are some of them:
+The above struct's flags could have 16 variants (ignoring possible string values), here are some of them:
 ```
 00000001 {String} <-- name (always present)
        ^